arda-guler/Kozmoworks/README.md

 - impulsive orbital maneuvers
 - finite burn orbital maneuvers of constant acceleration type
 - atmospheric drag effects
+- radiation pressure

 Mission scenarios are defined in .json files - see scenarios/test.json for an example.

 This is still a Work-In-Progress (TM) - some features are missing but intended for implementation:

-- Radiation pressure
-- Spherical harmonics gravity
+- spherical harmonics gravity
 - ...